-As described in the sections referring to facial surgery, breast and body procedures. dietarv sculptina and nutritional supplement plans also vary from individual to individual.
-It is best to express one's desires to a one of the Rejuvenation Specialist at the McCollough Institute, who can recommend the most appropriate course of action.
+As described in the sections referring to facial surgery, breast and body sculpting procedures, dietary and nutritional supplement plans also vary from individual to individual.
+It is best to express one's desires to a one of the staff members of McCollough Plastic Surgery, who can recommend the most appropriate course of action.

-When desired, it is possible to have a facial or nasal procedure performed by Dr. McCollough and have a body or breast procedure performed by one of the doctors from the breast and body sculpting center at the same time.
+When desired, it is possible to have a facial or nasal procedure performed by Dr. McCollough and have a body or breast procedure performed by one of the doctors who specializes in breast and body sculpting at the same time.
 Doing so reduces costs, operating room and anesthesia time.
 Another advantage is that all areas heal at the same time, thereby reducing the time away from work or other activities.